Ramadan & Eid: A Special Time for My Family & Me

 Ramadan culminates with a celebration called Eid.
 This festival begins when you can see the crescent moon in the sky.
 It’s a celebration that my family starts preparing for during Ramadan; I buy new clothes, shoes and jewelry for my children.
 Every year we try and make Eid a family reunion where my parents come to stay with us for few weeks.

 On the actual day of Eid, we eat a good breakfast in the morning before leaving for the large congregational Eid prayer with our friends and family.
 Upon arrival, we give Eid charity for each family member to support the needy people in the community.
 After coming back we exchange gifts and children get Eidi (money) from elders.
 Then we go to Eid parties and celebrate Eid with our family and friends.

 Like in other faiths, it’s common to hear people wishing each other well during this holy month.
 “Happy Ramadan,” or “Ramadan Mubarak,” which means, “May Ramadan bring us blessings.” are common greetings.
 During Eid, we say, “Eid Mubarak,” or “Blessed Eid.”

 Since Ramadan is a chance for reflection, charity, and togetherness, it’s a time that I look forward to every year.
 Each time I see a new meaning and it shows me that being open invites openness.
-In our years of observing Ramadan, this year a neighbor brought us a handmade card and some treats in return, and asked to learn some more about it.
+In our years of observing Ramadan, last year a neighbor brought us a handmade card and some treats in return, and asked to learn some more about it.